Topological coHochschild Homology and the Homology of Free Loop Spaces: coHochschild homology

 Here, to obtain the parallel maps in the left column, we view $D$ as a cochain complex concentrated in degree $0$ and note that the right coaction maps $A^n\to A^n\otimes D$ assemble into a map of $k$-cochain complexes $A^*\to A^*\otimes D$; similarly for the left coaction maps on $B^*$.
 The $\Box_D$ product $A^*\Box_D B^*$ is the equalizer in cochain complexes of these coaction maps.

 Since the the top left arrow equalizes the lower left parallel arrows in the category of cochain complexes and since homology is functorial, the top left arrow equalizes the right parallel arrows after passing through the horizontal isomorphisms.
-Hence there is an induced map to the equalizer of the right lower parallel arrows.
+Hence there is an induced map to the equalizer of the right lower parallel arrows, which is $H(A^*)\Box_D H(B^*)$ as shown.
 This is the desired map

 If $A^*$ is a complex of coflat $D$-comodules, the dual K\"unneth spectral sequence \cite{EilenbergMoore66} has the form

 If all $H_i(A^*)$ (or all $H_i(B^*)$) are coflat $D$-comodules, $ \cotor_{D}^p(H_s(A^*), H_t(B^*))$ is trivial for $p>0$, and this spectral sequence collapses, yielding the desired isomorphism. \end{proof}